by Employer Pass, on Jun 9, 2021 9:48:00 AM

 When following up be sure to complete and revise any documentation and include it in the employee file.
 Calendar any meeting that will be necessary to follow up on specific action items.
 It is always a good idea to do informal and frequent check-ins on the employees’ goals.

-Want to learn how performance management and other HR technology operates during times of crisis?
+Want to learn how performance management and other HR technology in times of crisis?
 Access our playbook today!